-Average utilities and bills in Ireland
+Average Utilities and Bills in Ireland

-The average expense on clothing for both men and women can be between €60 to €80.
+The average expense of clothing for both men and women can be between €60 to €80.
 However, if you shop from premium brands, it can also go up to as much as €100.
 For an average-sized apartment with either one or two rooms, the cost for cooling, electricity, garbage, etc., is around €180 per month.
 The average price of the internet and the mobile phone bill is close to €80.